 Berkshire County is a Canadian film that represents the directorial debut of Audrey Cummings who had previously made half-a-dozen short films.
 Cummings shot the film in and around the Toronto area.
-(Despite the title, there is no Berkshire County in Canada – the nearest is in Massachusetts or else in England, an area that is most famous as the seat of Windsor Castle).
+(Despite the title, there is no Berkshire County in Canada – the nearest is in Massachusetts or else in England, where it is an area that is most famous as the seat of Windsor Castle).

 All of these elements are capably brought together by Audrey Cummings.
-The film generates an okay tension, although there is the overall feeling that is retreading well-worn genre tropes rather than it is ever doing anything that is original or else turning the screws on an audience and putting them on the edge of the seat.
+The film generates an okay tension, although there is the overall feeling that is retreading well-worn genre tropes rather than it is ever doing anything that is original or turning the screws on an audience and putting them on the edge of the seat.
 The characterisations are genre standard.
-The twists – that the friendly 911 caller is a trick being played on the heroine to the despatch of the cops sent to investigate the heroine’s call to the not-over-yet twist ending – are all familiar.
+The twists – that the friendly 911 caller is a trick being played on the heroine to the despatch of the cops sent to investigate the heroine’s call to the not-over-yet twist ending – are all tried and familiar.